 In Australia, there are 2 main types of private health insurance – Hospital Cover and Extras Cover.
 Hospital Cover Hospital Cover helps you pay for the cost of treatment as a private patient in hospital.
 It helps you cover the cost of being treated as a private patient in a public hospital, private hospital or...

-The Australian government has designated 38 clinical categories for Hospital Cover: The Government also decides which treatments must be included under each clinical category.
+The Australian government has designated 38 clinical categories for Hospital Cover: The government also decides which treatments must be included under each clinical category.
 Insurers are not allowed to vary or exclude those treatments from their cover.
 When you get a quote for Hospital Cover, you cannot choose the clinical categories you want cover for....

-How the Hospital Cover tiers work The difference between Basic, Bronze, Silver and Gold Hospital Cover lies in the number of clinical categories each product tier offers: Clinical Category Basic Bronze Silver Gold Rehabilitation ✓ (R) ✓ (R) ✓ (R) ✓ Hospital Psychiatric Services ✓ (R) ✓ (R) ✓ (R) ✓ Palliative Care ✓ (R)...
+How the Hospital Cover tiers work The difference between Basic, Bronze, Silver and Gold Hospital Cover lies in the number of clinical categories each product tier offers: Clinical category Basic Bronze Silver Gold Rehabilitation ✓ (R) ✓ (R) ✓ (R) ✓ Hospital Psychiatric Services ✓ (R) ✓ (R) ✓ (R) ✓ Palliative Care ✓ (R)...

 Sometimes, insurers include additional clinical categories in a Basic, Bronze and Silver Hospital Cover policy.
 When they do this, they are allowed to market it as a ‘Plus’ policy.
 It is worth considering Basic Plus, Bronze Plus and Silver Plus Cover because they may offer clinical categories on an unrestricted basis or additional clinical categories....